Lawn Diseases to Look Out for in Winter - Lawn Solutions Australia

 Tombstone FungicideTombstone Fungicide provides systemic and contact disease control, both on a preventative and curative basis, controlling Anthracnose, Brown Patch, Winter Fusarium, Leptosphaerulina, Curvularia and Dollar Spot in lawn situations.

-Heritage Maxx –Heritage Maxx control and prevention of a broad spectrum to control turf diseases including – Pythium, Anthracnose, Brown Patch and Spring Dead Spot.
+Heritage Maxx –Heritage Maxx controls and prevents a broad spectrum of turf diseases, including Pythium, Anthracnose, Brown Patch and Spring Dead Spot.

 heritage maxx